toastwaffle/GData-Backup/README.md

 GData-Backup
 ============

 A simple script to back up data from Google Services.
-Currently supports backing up contacts only.
+Currently supports backing up contacts and calendar.

 To Do
 -----

- * Implement calendar backup
  * Implement restore functions

 Dependencies